NelsenEW/espdrone-clients/docs/cfclient_zmq.md

 ==========

-The parameter back-end gives access to setting parameters in the Crazyflie.
+The parameter back-end gives access to setting parameters in the Espdrone.
 The back-end is enabled by default.

 Protocol
 --------